dwhiffing/fury/content/nato/us/air/special-operations/body.md

 This is a heavy lift helicopter with impressive [capabilities](https://fas.org/man/dod-101/sys/ac/h-53.htm).
 The two main roles are Combat Search and Rescue (CSAR) and insertion/extraction of Special Forces teams.
-This is one of the few helicopters in the world that can be fueled while in flight, and it is the most powerful helicopter in the US military.
+The ‘Pave Low’ is one of the few helicopters in the world that can be fueled while in flight, and it is the most powerful helicopter in the US military.
 Both the USN and USMC use the CH-53 but within the USAF, AFSOC is the only user.
 There are 41 of these aircraft in the inventory.
 A history of the Pave Low helicopters is [here](http://www.afsoc.af.mil/Portals/86/documents/history/AFD-131112-025.pdf).

 | Sqn                  | Name          | Wing             | Location           | No. | Type   | Remarks     |